How SureBackup Works

 For SureBackup, Veeam Backup & Replication uses a regular image-based backup.
 During recovery verification, Veeam Backup & Replication performs the following actions:

-- If the SureBackup job is configured to perform malware scan, Veeam Backup & Replication scans data of VMs from the application group and the verified VM with antivirus software.
+- If the SureBackup job is configured to perform malware scan, Veeam Backup & Replication scans data of the VMs from the application group with antivirus software.

-- Veeam Backup & Replication publishes VMs from the application group and the verified VM in the isolated environment — virtual lab.
+- Veeam Backup & Replication publishes the VMs from the application group and the VM under verification in the isolated environment — virtual lab.
 VMs are started directly from compressed and deduplicated backup files that reside in the backup repository.
 To achieve this, Veeam Backup & Replication utilizes the Veeam vPower NFS Service.

-- If the SureBackup job is configured to perform malware scan, Veeam Backup & Replication scans VM data with antivirus software.
+- If the SureBackup job is configured to perform malware scan, Veeam Backup & Replication scans data of the VM under verification with antivirus software.

-- Veeam Backup & Replication performs a number of tests against VMs in the application group and verified VM: heartbeat test, ping test and application test.
+- Veeam Backup & Replication performs a number of tests against the VMs in the application group and VM under verification: heartbeat test, ping test and application test.

-- If the SureBackup job is configured to validate backup files, Veeam Backup & Replication performs a CRC check for the backup file from which the verified VM is started and, optionally, for backup files from which VMs in the application group are started.
+- If the SureBackup job is configured to validate backup files, Veeam Backup & Replication performs a CRC check for the backup file from which the VM under verification is started and, optionally, for backup files from which the VMs in the application group are started.
 The backup file validation is performed after all verification tests are complete.